war impact investments

 Wars affecting countries which produce crude-oil and natural gas often result in energy cost spikes which directly impact most consumers.
 Damage to extraction sites and refineries can result in production cuts and losses.
 The same applies to other commodities.
 The result is that you as the consumer have to pay more for fuel, heating, and many other things.

-Oil-producing countries which are not directly affected by a war – but support one of the warring parties – may use commodities as a political tool.
+Oil-producing countries which are not directly affected by a war – but support one of the warring parties economically or ideologically – may use commodities as a political tool.
 For example, countries may choose to place embargos or boycotts on petroleum from the party which they oppose, or vice-versa.
 As a result, countries affected by these embargos may experience shortages which can push up prices.
 Major commodities producers may also choose to flood the market in order to drive down prices and thus damage their competitor’s profits.

 Gold